MiniJ147/game-servers/README.md

 ## Credits
 inspired by: <a href="https://www.youtube.com/watch?v=qpu_iOGYC-g&ab_channel=TheVimeagen"> The Primeagen</a>

+Built and developed with my live reloader written in this <a href="https://github.com/MiniJ147/miniloader">repo</a>

 Note: this is subject to change and I am likely to add sqlc to the program inside of in memory storage.
 Also, the design between the Central Server and Game Server will change as I plan and develop this project further.